 Four parallel unrelated stories take place in this ancient city.

-What it offers: Woody Allen shoots the film with a tourist’s eye.
-It’s funny, sweet and beautifully shot with live-in locations, Italian ruins, Architecture, roadside cafes and garnished with local dialect, saucy dialogues and charming performances.
+Woody Allen shoots the film with a tourist’s eye.
+It’s funny, sweet and beautifully shot with live-in locations, Italian ruins, roadside cafes and garnished with local dialect, saucy dialogues and charming performances.
 It’s almost like an overdose of Rome but one you would not mind.

 Three brothers of American origin are visiting India in the hope of attaining spirituality and undergoing a life changing experience.

-What it offers: A good watch for those looking to visit India.
-The situations cause hilarity because the 3 men have noble intentions to follow Indian norms but it still does not take away where they come from and their lifestyle differences.
+A good watch for those looking to visit India.
+The situations cause hilarity because the three men have noble intentions to follow Indian norms but it still does not take away where they come from and their lifestyle differences.

 The biopic traces the memoirs of Che Guevara and his friend Alberto Granado’s journey through Latin America in 1952 in the midst of extreme poverty, injustice and discrimination against lepers.

-What it offers: Che and Alberto travel across Argentina, Chile, Atacama Desert, Machu Pichu, Amazon River Basin, Caracas and Colombia first on their motorcycle and then via mediums like bus, hitch-hike and rafts.
-It is claimed, the experiences on this journey left a drastic impact on Guevara’s life which led him to become this dynamic leader and eventually an iconic figure.
+Che and Alberto travel across Argentina, Chile, Atacama Desert, Machu Pichu, Amazon River Basin, Caracas and Colombia first on their motorcycle and then via mediums like bus, hitch-hike and rafts.
+It is claimed thatthe experiences on this journey left a drastic impact on Guevara’s life which led him to become this dynamic leader and eventually an iconic figure.

 Two friends go on a shoestring budget world tour with their recently deceased friend’s ashes to sprinkle across the world.

-What it offers: It takes a while to get over the film’s documentary feel.
+It takes a while to get over the film’s documentary feel.
 Most actors are inexperienced localites and by the end credits you figure out how the makers shot this on-the-go film.
-It’s definitely low budget but it’s also raw, real, funny and full of experiences; precisely a backpacker description, isn’t it?
+It’s low budget but it’s also raw, real, funny and full of experiences; precisely what a backpacker does, isn’t it?

-Spanish road movie about 2 teenage boys who lure a married woman to make a road trip with them to a beach called “Heavens mouth” in Mexico which in actuality does not exist.
+Spanish road movie about 2 teenage boys who lure a married woman to make a road trip with them to a beach called “Heavens mouth” in Mexico, which does not exist.

 Be forewarned: The film had extremely strong doses of sexual nudity and usage of drugs.